Ames Tavern: Ames' Tavern

+Inheritance dispute

 After Joshua Fisher died in 1730, he left a life estate to his wife, Hannah, with residual rights to his daughters.
 Nathaniel Ames moved to Dedham, and into the Tavern, in 1732.
 He married Joshua and Hannah's daughter Mary in 1735 and the two took up residence in the Tavern.
 Ames then, presumably with the approval of his mother-in-law, began running the tavern himself.

 Mary and Nathaniel Ames had a son, Fisher Ames, in October 1737.
 Mary died a month later, however, leaving her rights in the tavern to baby Fisher.
 Fisher Ames died the following September.
 Nathaniel Ames continued to run the tavern, though he moved out in 1740 when he married Mary's cousin, Deborah Fisher.

 Hannah did not die until 1744, at which point Joshua Fisher's other daughters and their husbands declared that they should inherit the very profitable tavern.
 Nathaniel Ames, who was litigious by nature, objected and filed a brief in probate court.
 He said that while under common law inheritances could only descend, a provincial law passed in 1692 allowed for inheritances to ascend.
 In this case, he claimed, the rights to the tavern flowed from Joshua Fisher to his widow, Hannah Fisher (who only had a life estate), to her daughter Mary Ames, to her son Fisher Ames, and then up to Nathaniel Ames.

 Mary's sister, Hannah, and her husband, Benjamin Gay, her sister Judith, and her husband, John Simpson, and Samuel Richards, the widower of Mary's sister Rebecca, all opposed Nathaniel Ames with an appeal to common law.
 Nathaniel Ames won, but Benjamin Gay took physical possession of the property.
 When Ames took him to the Inferior Court of Judicature to evict him, Gay prevailed and the courts assessed Ames with court fees.
 Ames appealed to the Superior Court of Judicature, but lost again.
 Ames went back again to the Superior Court, this time getting a hearing before the full court and a jury.
 This time he won on a 5–2 vote.

 Ames was incensed that he did not receive a unanimous opinion, however.
 He hung a sign out of front of the tavern, which was now officially his, that showed Benjamin Lynde and Paul Dudley, the two justices who voted against him, with their backs to books containing the laws of the province.
 When the judges heard about the sign, they dispatched the sheriff to go retrieve it so that they could see it for themselves.
 Word got to Ames faster than the sheriff did, however, so when the official pulled up to the tavern he found a new sign that simply stated "."
 Upon consulting a Bible, the sheriff read "A wicked and adulterous generation seeketh after a sign but there shall be no sign given unto it."

-Benjamin Franklin stayed at the tavern on October 12, 1763.